zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/readme.md

 * Learn how to dodge the tax collector: IRA, Roth IRA (works well if you expect to pay more taxes after you retire, or if your income is low enough for pretax Roth IRA contribution), pension plans, 529 (college).
 * Understand your investment objectives: the risk you are willing to take.
 Ordered in increasing risk and returns: bank accounts, money market funds, bank certificate of deposit, TILs, high quality corporate bonds, diversified portfolio of blue-chip US or developed country stocks, real estate (and REIT), diversified portfolio of smaller growth company stocks, diversified portfolio of emerging market stocks, gold, collectibles.
 * Own your own home if you can possibly afford it.
 Also consider real estate investment trusts (REITs).
 They have produced returns comparable to common stocks, provide good diversification, and hedge against inflation.
 * When navigating bond investment, zero-coupon bonds can be useful to fund future liabilities, no-load bond fund can be appropriate vehicles, tax-exempt bonds can be useful to high tax bracket investors, and inflation linked bonds can be a good way to maintain real purchasing power.
-Historiclly junk bonds gross yield premium has more than compensated for actual default experience.
+Historically junk bonds gross yield premium has more than compensated for actual default experience.
 * Tiptoe through the fields of gold, collectibles, and other investments.
 The book also recommends steering clear of hedge-fund, private equity and venture-capital funds.
 These are not for individual investors.
 * Remember investment costs aren't random: some are lower than others.
 * Avoid sinkholes and stumbling blocks: diversify your investment steps.